varun-gangadharan/statistics-for-strava/README.md

 ---

 Use this Docker image to set up your own Strava statistics pages.
-Only bike rides are taken into account.
+Currently only bike rides are taken into account .

 ## 🪄 Prerequisites